GordonLei/BindingOfRug/README.md

 2. Java BindingOfRug.
 3. Read and follow any directions and enjoy!

+# Controls
+- w to go up
+- a to go left
+- s to go down
+- d to go down
+- Move into a monster to attack it
+- Move into a chest to open it
+- y/n to respond to item prompt
+- inv to show held items
+- end to exit the game

 # Complicated Data Structure "Map" + How it works
 - _floorStack is a stack of Floors
 - Floors are priorityqueues that contain Rooms